-‘Descendants Of The Sun’ Stars Song Joong Ki And Song Hye Kyo Big Winners In ‘2016 KBS Drama Awards’
+‘Descendants Of The Sun’ Stars Song Joong Ki And Song Hye Kyo Big Winners In 2016 KBS Drama Awards

 A photo posted by @songsong_swag_bangbang_couple on

-The 16-episode drama has proven its local and international success breaking viewership records and winning multiple awards in the past.
+The 16-episode drama has proven its local and international success, breaking viewership records and winning multiple awards in the past.
 In fact, die-hard fans of Descendants Of The Sun have been keeping their fingers crossed for a sequel to witness Song Joong Ki and Song Hye Kyo’s on-screen chemistry once again.

 The same captivating chemistry of the pair was showcased during the 2016 KBS Drama Awards night particularly when they accepted the Daesang Award.
 During her acceptance speech, Song Hye Kyo revealed how much she misses the entire staff of the show.